TarantinoArchive/won/README.md

 ![](/assets/wonlogo.png)
 ## What is WON?
 Why does it exists?
 Won is a multi purpose HTML/CSS to JSON (and vice-versa) converting tool.
 It is very useful for various applications in the field of web development, for example it helps a lot in web pages parsing and modification in some tedious languages like C, because all you have to do is use an easy JSON.
 I made WON because recently, while making a web scraping project with C++, I noticed that in languages like this is very difficult to get a code (and human) friendly representation of an HTML page.
+(It is also my very first Open Source Project!)
 ### How is it made?
 It is currently made in Node.JS, using [htmlparser2](https://www.npmjs.com/package/htmlparser2) (go check their [repo](https://github.com/fb55/htmlparser2), this is an awesome Node Package) because this was the fastest implementation for HTML parsing on the NPM scenario.
 ###